Myoko Kogen Ski Resorts

 Pro Or Con Depending On Your Perspective

-• The strength of Myoko isn’t each individual small ski area, it’s the Myoko ski resorts combined, and to get the most out of Myoko you need to be on a multi-day tour or have a car.
-The bus system between the ski areas is irregular, runs too late to get to first lifts, is expensive, and is often over-crowded.
+• The strength of Myoko isn’t each individual small ski area, it’s the Myoko ski resorts combined, and to get the most out of Myoko you’ll ideally be on a multi-day tour or have a car.
+The bus system between the ski areas is not regular enough, runs too late to get to first lifts, is expensive, and is often over-crowded.

 Myoko Ski Resort Terrain

 The main ski area is Myoko Akakura which is made up of two adjoined resorts.
 Akakura Onsen has gentle gradients whilst Akakura Kanko has a little more pitch along with beginner slopes.
-Akakura is where most of the accommodation and restaurants are located, along with the international snowsports school.
+Akakura is where most of the accommodation and restaurants are located, along with a couple of international snowsports schools.

 Ikenotaira Onsen (Alpen Blick Snow Resort) is small and has mellow slopes so it’s good for beginners and for intermediates learning to get off-piste.